So, you think every Christian should adopt just because you adopted?!

 - If you are looking to adopt a child to fill your expectations and your needs and your dreams, then it would be better to bring home a puppy, rather than a human being.
 We do not adopt to fill a need or a void in our own heart.
 We do not seek out a child that meets our criteria or list of specifications - there is no such thing.
 That is way too much unrealistic pressure to place on a child - especially a child who comes from a hard place (i.e. any child who is eligible for adoption has come from some kind of hard place and is experiencing loss to varying degrees).
 There is no way that all of our expectations could ever be met, and the disappointment will be felt by the child.
 A child is not a commodity, and to adopt a child in order to meet our needs turns that child into such.
 To treat a child in this way is dangerous, sad, and wrong.
 This hurts the child and the family and the adoption community.
 The ramifications on this child's life can be devastating.
 Adoption is simply not about you.

 - If you are not into parenting then don't adopt.
 Adoption is much less about the arduous process of bringing a child into your family, then it is about the long-haul of parenting that child to adult-hood.
 If a couple is not ready to make the long-term commitment to parent a child, then adoption ministry is simply not the ministry to pursue.
 Parenting is hard, grueling, and humbling.
 Parenting takes dieing to self daily.
-If you are not prepared or willing to parent a child than adoption is simply not for you.
-By adopting a child you are committing your life to that child, as a Christian, you are pledging to raise that child up in the nurture and admonition of God.
+If you are not prepared or willing to parent a child then adoption is simply not for you.
+By adopting a child you are committing your life to that child, as a believer, you are pledging to raise that child while you follow Jesus.
 You are choosing to parent a child who is hurting and broken and yes, that is risky.
 You are vowing to shape and mold a new generation for the kingdom of God.
 This is a marathon, one that takes perseverance, prayer, steadfastness, and longevity.

 Yes, yes, yes, we need Christians to stand up and adopt and foster and bring children into our homes.
 We need to reflect the gospel in this way.
 However, not every Christian is willing, ready, or able to take on the immense brokenness that comes with adoption.
 Not every Christian should adopt.